-I am a special contract worker in Yamaha Corporation's Musical Instruments Development Division.
+I worked as a special contract worker in Yamaha Corporation's Musical Instruments Development Division from 2017 to 2018.

 I worked as a special contract worker at Yamaha Corporation's Corporate Research and Development Center on singing voice analysis and synthesis from 2012 to 2017.